 “Sankaram is a rousing composer who engagingly merges the jazzier aspects of Indian music with the punchier ones of Puccini-esque and Adams-esque opera and Broadway,” wrote L.A.
 Times music critic Mark Swed of what he called “a finely conceived and realized theater piece that takes not only some of its musical style from Broadway belting but also its narrative style.”
 Of the many composers — from each end of the spectrum — who’ve tried mingling South Asian and Western classical music, Sankaram here proves to be one of the most successful.

-Cross-cultural interactions also inform Portland Opera’s original choreography by esteemed Portland choreographer Subashini Ganesan-Forbes, who added a pair of dancers and taught the singers’ movement.
+Cross-cultural interactions also inform Portland Opera’s original choreography by Portland’s own Subashini Ganesan-Forbes, who added a pair of dancers and taught the singers’ movement.
 She’s spent decades studying, performing and creating new works informed by South India’s famed Bharatnatyam dance.
 As an esteemed modern choreographer herself (and an essential Oregon arts advocate), she’s an ideal choice to mingle contemporary Western and traditional South Indian influences, paralleling Sankaram’s hybrid approach.

-Maybe it shouldn’t be a surprise that Sankaram’s musical mix sounds so natural.
-Sankaram grew up outside San Diego with a white mother who played classical music in the car when taking young Kamala to school, and an Indian immigrant father who switched the program to Indian classical music when he drove.
+Musical hybrids have enriched Sankaram’s experience from childhood.
+She grew up outside San Diego with a white mother who played classical music in the car when taking young Kamala to school, and an Indian immigrant father who switched the program to Indian classical music when he drove.
 When her grandfather gave her a sitar on a visit to India, she began to study the music.
 She still plays sitar, as well as accordion, in her award-winning Bombay Rickey, an operatic Bollywood surf (!) band, and sings — she created the role of Mai in the original and later L.A.
 Opera productions.
 This time, the lead role is played by Alaska-born Pakistani-American Samoan Aslam, who played Mai (directed then and now by Israeli director Omer Ben Seadia) in Chautauqua Opera’s staging last year.